elliott5/talks/2015/norwich/exercises/README.md

 $ curl -XPOST -d'{"s":"hello, world"}' localhost:8080/count
 {"v":12}
 ```

 Tasks:

 (A) Write a go client for the built-in server, creating uppercase() & count() functions work with any given string.
-(B) Extend stringsvc1 to add a "lowercase" service, add use of the new service to your client.

-You may find the following go functions helpful:
+You may find the following Go functions helpful:
 ```
 encoding/json - Marshal(), Unmarshal()
 ```

+(B) Extend stringsvc1 to add a "lowercase" service, add use of the new service to your client.

+(C) Look at the stringsvc2 & stringsvc3 server code and extend them to use other go-kit facilities (not included in the provided solution).